 After explaining why users expect to experiment a customer-centric shopping experience, focused on customization rather than standardization, we’ll take a look at some of the most interesting Augmented Reality use cases for the Retail industry.

-- Enabling Augmented Reality product presentation could not be enough, since the customer that is buying online may want to evaluate different configurations of the product to find the one that satisfies her the most.
-This process involves picking different colors, materials and sizes.
+Enabling Augmented Reality product presentation could not be enough, since the customer that is buying online may want to evaluate different configurations of the product to find the one that satisfies her the most.
+This process involves picking different colors, materials, sizes and can be a great addition to your marketing strategy.